Close

 opens in a new windowA Gathering of Shadows by V. E. Schwab

-Placeholder of -19It has been four months since the mysterious stone fell into Kell’s possession.
+opens in a new windowPlaceholder of -37It has been four months since the mysterious stone fell into Kell’s possession.
 Four months since he crossed paths with Delilah Bard.
 Now, while his own city is caught up in the pageantry and thrills of a cross-empire magical competition, a once-lost London is returning to life.
 But the balance of magic is ever perilous, and for one city to flourish, another London must die.

 opens in a new windowThe Tesla Legacy by K. K. Pérez

-Poster Placeholder of - 25An action-packed, young adult coming-of-age adventure, K. K. Perez’s The Tesla Legacy follows a precocious young scientist named Lucy Phelps whose fateful encounter in the Tesla Suite of the New Yorker Hotel unlocks her dormant electrical powers.
+opens in a new windowPoster Placeholder of - 43An action-packed, young adult coming-of-age adventure, K. K. Perez’s The Tesla Legacy follows a precocious young scientist named Lucy Phelps whose fateful encounter in the Tesla Suite of the New Yorker Hotel unlocks her dormant electrical powers.
 As Lucy struggles to understand her new abilities through scientific experimentation, she is thrust into a centuries old battle between rival alchemical societies.

 One side wants her help and the other wants her dead, but both believe she is the next step in human evolution.
 Unfortunately, carriers of the genetic mutation—including Nikola Tesla—have a greatly reduced life expectancy.
 Even if Lucy can outrun her enemies, she can’t outrun herself.